 Before we begin, it’s important to know there are instances when a property manager (specifically, Evernest) might not be a great fit for you.
 In this video, we show a few ways to know for sure:

 The first fee to be aware of is a leasing fee.
-The leasing fee covers the work involved in finding a tenant for your rental property.
+The leasing fee covers the work involved in finding a resident for your rental property.
 This could include the following services:

 You can also choose to work with a property manager during the leasing period only.
-Once a tenant is placed, you can opt to handle the ongoing management yourself.
+Once a resident is placed, you can opt to handle the ongoing management yourself.

 Leasing fees can be fixed, but they are usually calculated as a percentage of the first month’s rent.
 In the Orlando area, the average leasing fee generally runs from 50% of the first month’s rent on the low end and up to 100% of the rent on the high end.